Bactrian Camels of Hunder: Relics of the Silk Road

-Bactrian Camel Ride in Hunder is a touristy kitsch, like many other things in popular tourist spots of India, such as those out of depth yaks in Manali.
+Bactrian Camel Ride in Hunder Sand Dunes of Nubra Valley is touristy kitsch, like many other things in popular tourist spots of India, such as those out of depth yaks in Manali.
 Nevertheless, they seemed to be comparatively better off, and happier while munching on seabuckthorn berries on the banks of Shyok.
 I was never going to opt for a joyride on them, but I did want to photograph them.
 After all, where else in India will you see them?

 But before getting into the camels, I need to talk about a few things regarding the Silk Road, which has always been one of the most fascinating concepts to me.
 The very idea of such an economic superhighway from 2nd century BC seems far ahead of its time.
 Most people associate China and Central Asia with the Silk Road but there were several additional routes that ran deep into the Indian subcontinent.
 Also, there were maritime routes that connected various major ports of the peninsula to other major trading centers of Southeast Asia, Arabia, and the Horn of Africa.